2025 United States state legislative elections

 The 2025 United States state legislative elections were held on November 4, 2025, for two state legislative chambers in two states.
 Across the fifty states, 3 percent of all lower house seats were up for election, with no upper house having regularly scheduled elections.
 These elections take place concurrently with several other state and local elections, including the 2025 gubernatorial elections.

-Democrats held their majorities in the Virginia House of Delegates and the New Jersey General Assembly, with Democrats creating a supermajority in the latter.
+Democrats expanded their majorities in the Virginia House of Delegates and the New Jersey General Assembly, gaining a supermajority in the latter, in the November general election.
+They also flipped seven legislative seats across the country in special elections throughout the year while generally outperforming districts' partisan lean in other races.
+Several other special elections determined partisan control of legislative chambers, though each party held their respective seats in these, resulting in no change of control.
 This is the first time that no state legislative chamber has changed partisan control since 2015.

 Background

-The 2025 state legislative elections are the first held during the second presidency of Donald Trump following his victory in the 2024 presidential election.
-Republicans saw very modest coattails in the concurrent legislative elections, flipping a net of just over 50 seats from the Democrats and breaking Democratic trifectas in two states, but establishing no new trifectas of their own.
-Entering 2025, Republicans fully control 23 state governments, Democrats control 15, with 12 states under split control.
-Only two states are holding regularly scheduled legislative elections in 2025: New Jersey, which Democrats fully control, and Virginia, where Democrats control the legislature but not the governorship.
+The 2025 state legislative elections were the first held during the second presidency of Donald Trump following his victory in the 2024 presidential election.
+Republicans had seen very modest coattails in the 2024 legislative elections, flipping a net of just over 50 seats from the Democrats and breaking Democratic trifectas in two states, but establishing no new trifectas of their own.
+Entering 2025, Republicans fully controlled 23 state governments, Democrats controlled 15, while 12 states were under split control.
+Only two states held regularly-scheduled legislative elections in 2025: New Jersey, which Democrats fully controlled, and Virginia, where Democrats controlled the legislature but not the governorship.